 Technically, it’s the online version for ‘word-of-mouth’ and the fact that there are so many reviews out there speaks volumes of its effectiveness.
 At times, users share advice in their reviews on how to get the best deal out of the merchandise or service; what works well with the product or when the best time to cash in on an offered deal is.

 Other times, reviews bore rants and complaints from disgruntled customers, giving you – the third person – a second chance to reconsider before releasing your dollars and cents into the wild.
 Everyone has an opinion and they are not afraid to share it, but what really counts is what you do with that opinion.

 Reviews are a dime a dozen on the Internet but technically they are all grouped under a few types:

 A similar source would be online reviews that are written in personal blogs.
-It’s not fair to assume that these will be neutral but you can be sure that if there is a name attached to the review, it is more likely to carry some level of honesty.
+It’s fair to assume that these might not be unbiased reviews but you can be sure that if there is a name attached to the review, it is more likely to carry some level of honesty.